cps-software/med-insight/mock/README.md

-# Data Source Subsystem
+# Mock Services and Data Sources
-This subsystem simulates exteranl data sources, including a Microsoft SQL Server database, a RESTful web service, and a sample website.
+This subsystem simulates three external data sources: a REST API, a Microsoft SQL Server database, and a sample website.

-## PHP API
+## REST API
-Talk about this...
+Provide information on the REST API.

 ## SQL Server Database
 ### Local Setup
-Setting up a local instance of Microsoft SQL Server 2019 or 2020 on a Mac is a little more entailed, since this software does not run natively on macOS.
+Setting up a local instance of Microsoft SQL Server 2019 or 2020 on a Mac is more entailed than on other platforms, since SQL Server does not run natively on macOS.
 One approach is to use a Docker image that runs Microsoft SQL Server 2019 within an Ubuntu Linux container.
+Then, you can start the Docker image and interact with the database server via the exposed port number and a standard connection string.

-Follow these steps to install Docker Desktop on your macOS laptop and then run Microsoft SQL Server inside a Docker container.
+Follow these steps to install Docker Desktop on your macOS laptop and run Microsoft SQL Server inside a Docker container.
 #### Step 1: Install Docker Desktop on macOS
 1. Download Docker Desktop:
    - Visit [Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/)